or scroll for handy tips and a little nostalgia.

 Once cool, turn these rough diamonds of the culinary world into something lovely – serve them on something special with a cuppa!

 Here’s one of my cakes perched on a lovely set – Royal Albert “Morning Star” – that I picked up from a garage sale.

 Rock Cakes will last up to 3 days in an airtight container.

 Q. Can you freeze Rock Cakes?

 Yes, freeze for up to 3 months wrapped in plastic food wrap and stored in a zip-lock freezer bag.

 - 2 baking trays

 - 1/4 teaspoon mixed spice

 - pinch salt

-- Put tablespoons of mixture onto baking trays lined with paper, leaving room for spreading.
-You should have about 28 pieces.
+- Put heaped tablespoons of mixture onto baking trays, leaving room for spreading.
+You should have about 12 pieces.

-- Sprinkle each cake with extra sugar and peel/cherries.
+- Sprinkle each cake with the extra sugar and place cherry halves on top.

-- Cook in oven for 20 minutes, until a golden colour.
+- Cook in oven for 15 minutes or until a golden colour.